atchudhansg/colony-collapse/README.md

 - Stateful server maintaining persistent game state across multiple client connections
 - WebSocket connections for broadcasting live game state updates to observers
 - OpenAPI-compliant REST design compatible with any HTTP client

+The entire architecture of this project is available in the [Architecture Documentation](ARCHITECTURE_README.md).

 ---